sevmorris/mrk1/README.md

-//macOS Setup & Personalization with mrk1//
+// macOS Setup & Personalization with mrk1 //

 This repository contains my personal configuration for quickly setting up a new **Apple Silicon Mac** with my preferred tools, dotfiles, applications, and macOS defaults.